Collaboration constructs

 Files are used to store content in Adobe cloud storage.
 Files come in three types:

-- Cloud documents: These are cloud-native files optimized for web applications.
-You can open and edit them in compatible apps such as Adobe Express, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Adobe Fresco, Adobe Aero, and Adobe XD.
+- Cloud documents: These are cloud-native files that sync automatically across devices and maintain version history.
+You can open and edit them in compatible apps such as Adobe Express, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Adobe Fresco, and Adobe XD.

 - Regular binary files: These include standard file types used with Adobe applications, such as JPEG, PNG, and MP4 files.